 At $21, the Nasuque Switch TV Dock is the best budget Switch dock around.
 It’s got solid ventilation, can be used to display the game in tabletop or TV mode while charging, and is also lightweight.
 It means it’s the kind of device you can keep in a bag or something just in case you and your Switch end up somewhere and in need of a dock.

 If portability is your main concern then this is likely going to be your dock of choice.
 The Rreaka USB dock is very different from most on this list and is a small device that looks a lot like a USB splitter.
 You simply attach it to your Switch, and then all of the cables to it, and you’re good to go.
 It can also be used for a few other devices too, which is always nice.

 6. Vivefox Switch Dock

 If you’ve got kids, then you’ll know the dangers of, well, literally any piece of tech.
 The Vivefox Switch Dox is a metal dock that makes it a little more resilient than most.
 It’s also absolutely tiny compared to the original dock.
-Not only that, but the dock is compatible with all Switch cases that are less than 0.2cms thick, which means you can leave your console on it with no worries.
+Not only that, but the dock is compatible with all Switch cases less than 0.2cms thick, which means you can leave your console on it without worries.

 7. Ikedon Docking Station